|Basics Series, Chapter 1|

 First, you'll need to tell Skyrim to load your plugin when the game starts.
 There are two ways to do this:

-- Advanced users may prefer to open the SkyrimCustom.ini file and manually specify the plugin(s) to load.
+- Advanced users may prefer to append to the %LocalAppData%/Fallout4/plugins.txt file the following line:

 For now, just use the launcher to select the plugin you just created.